 - 4.6.6.
 A significant factor in maintaining the visitor economy in the area, along with maintaining and enhancing wildlife habitats, is the quality of the Borough's bathing waters.
-The Environment Agency has designated three bathing waters at popular beaches on the Barrow coastline.11 The quality of these waters is regularly monitored by the Environment Agency, who measure bathing water quality against the standards set out in the Bathing Water Directive (2006). - 4.6.7.
+The Environment Agency has designated three bathing waters at popular beaches on the Barrow coastline.
+The quality of these waters is regularly monitored by the Environment Agency, who measure bathing water quality against the standards set out in the Bathing Water Directive (2006). - 4.6.7.
 All bathing waters must meet the higher standards set out in the Directive.
 Where bathing waters do not meet the stricter Directive standards, there is a requirement to erect signs advising of the quality of the bathing waters.
 This could have detrimental impacts upon local tourism. - 4.6.8.
 Barrow's three designated bathing waters are situated along the west coast of Walney Island; all three met the higher bathing water standards in 2015.
 However, there have been occasions in the previous five years where these bathing waters have not met the higher standards.
 The Council is investigating potential arrangements that comply with the directive, whilst at the same time not deterring leisure and tourism, noting that bathing waters may only fail to meet the higher standards in certain circumstances, such as after a surge of heavy rainfall. - 4.6.9.
 In terms of river quality, the River Basin Management Plan for the area shows that the current overall ecological quality of Poaka Beck was "moderate" in 2015, meaning it failed to meet the Water Framework Directive objective of achieving a "good" ecological status by 2015.
-The River Basin Management Plan therefore shows that the objective for Poaka Beck is to achieve "good" status by 2027. - 4.6.10.
-It should be noted that a major aquifer passes under the town of Barrow and under the more rural land on its northern and southern sides.
-Groundwater resources are an essential source of water for public supply, industry and agriculture.
-Therefore, such sources need to be protected from contamination.
-Groundwater also occurs in the Borough in a variety of other geological strata, and these will also require protection.
+The River Basin Management Plan therefore shows that the objective for Poaka Beck is to achieve "good" status by 2027.

-11 Defra have recently de-designated of Roan Head and Askam bathing waters.
+&lt;sup>11 Defra have recently de-designated of Roan Head and Askam bathing waters.